 When Wilford Woodruff arrived in Salt Lake City three days after Brigham Young’s death, thousands of mourners were filing through the tabernacle, where Brigham’s body lay in state.
 The prophet’s casket was simple and had a glass panel on its lid, allowing the Saints to view his face one more time.

 Saints in Utah believed that Brigham’s leadership had helped fulfill Isaiah’s prophecy of the desert blossoming as a rose.
 Under Brigham’s direction, the Saints had irrigated the valleys of the mountains, watering the farms, gardens, orchards, and pastures that sustained several hundred settlements of Latter-day Saints.
 Most of these settlements had taken root, fostering communities of Saints who strove to live the principles of unity and cooperation.
-A few settlements, like Salt Lake City, were rapidly become urban centers of manufacturing and commerce.
+A few settlements, like Salt Lake City, were rapidly becoming urban centers of manufacturing and commerce.

 But Brigham’s success as a planner and pioneer did not surpass his service as a prophet of God.
 Many of the people honoring Brigham that morning had heard him speak or seen him out among the Saints in the territory.
 Some had known him as a missionary in the eastern United States or England.
 Others remembered how he guided the Church safely through the uncertainty following Joseph Smith’s death.
 Others still had crossed the Great Plains and Rocky Mountains at his side.
 Many people, including the tens of thousands of Saints who had gathered to Utah from Europe and other parts of the world, had never known the Church without him.